Scuba Dive Medical Requirements

 Your respiratory and circulatory systems must be in good health.

 All bodily air spaces must be normal and healthy.
-If you are, or if you become unwell during your scuba training you will not be permitted to continue with in-water activity until you are fully recovered.
+If you are, or if you become unwell during your scuba activities you will not be permitted to continue with in-water activity until you are fully recovered.

 You may never dive with a cold, flu or any respiratory congestion.